rliu054/machine-learning-from-scratch/README.md

-Most code is taken from the book Machine Learning in Action.
+Code mostly taken from the book Machine Learning in Action.

-I've done some refactoring to make it more clean and PEP8 compliant.
+I've done some refactoring to make it clean and PEP8 compliant.